Welcome to the Saber Forge forum!

-Finishes - Saberforge offers a couple different hilt finishes on their sabers.
+Finishes - Saber Forge offers many different hilt finishes on their sabers.
 Standard, weathered, Black, and Duel Tone are the most common types.
 Most people refer to these solely as the finish on the saber, unless being specific towards one type over the other.
 Typically, the Standard, Dual-Tone, or Weathered are done for the quoted price, whereas, the other customized finishes will be an additional cost.

 Dual Tone - A type of finish on the saber, such as the Black and Silver dual-tone finishes on the Epoch, or Renegade sabers currently offered.

 Infinity Edge V4 - the name of SF's signature series poly-carbonate blades.
 The V4 is the ONLY blade that SF is currently offering for purchase, and one is included in all purchases of a hilt warrior tier and up.

 ASP - Adaptive Saber Parts, Saber Forge's modular hilt system to create and design your own saber.
 Note that ASP is NOT compatible with other brands of modular hilt systems, such as MHS (Modular Hilt System) from TCSS (The Custom Saber Shop).
 The web site for ASP parts is HERE